Various sources publish data on deforestation rates, and also the potential impact deforestation might have.

 Potential Challenges With Mass Tree Planting

-How Many Trees Are Currently On Earth?
+How Many Trees Are There On Earth?

 The number of trees globally might be in the trillions, but, the number might vary between regions and countries